eriklindernoren/PyTorch-YOLOv3/README.md

 ### Train on Custom Dataset

 #### Custom model
-Run the commands below to create a custom model definition, replacing `<num-classes>` with the number of classes in the dataset.
+Run the commands below to create a custom model definition, replacing `<num-classes>` with the number of classes in your dataset.

 ```
 $ cd config/                                # Navigate to config dir